Field Notes: My First Yorke Peninsula Field Day

 This was my inaugural agricultural field day.
 I was not just attending, but organising and coordinating a display of agricultural tyres for the Yorke Peninsula Field Day, South Australia’s most significant agricultural event.
 As someone whose professional and academic life had largely unfolded within urban confines, I was about to step into a cultural field I had only understood theoretically.

 I headed out in my hire car through the suburbs of Adelaide.
 Driving along the expressway, Adelaide’s suburbs quickly surrendered to the rural landscape.
 The city did not taper or fade; it simply ended.
 One moment, suburban streets and shopping centres; the following, endless stretches of farmland punctuated by silos and machinery.
 The transition between urban and rural felt less like a gradual fade but more like crossing a threshold into another world entirely.
-The heavy use of pesticides in the regional area meant that my windscreen stayed bug-free.
+The heavy use of pesticides in the region kept my windscreen bug-free.
 Driving out to the Yorke Peninsula, I found myself thinking about Pierre Bourdieu’s concept of the “field”, those social spaces with their own rules, hierarchies, and forms of capital.
-I was transitioning from one field to another, and I was not yet fluent in the language of that field.
+I was transitioning from one field to another and was not yet fluent in its language.

 The installation team had spent the weekend transforming an empty plot into our exhibition space.
-By the time I arrived, the marquees were up and it was hard to miss bright coloured flags against the surrounding green fields.
-The tyre stands all aligned with geometric precision, and the large agricultural tyres, those massive rubber monuments to industrial farming, had been delivered and arranged.
+By the time I arrived, the marquees were up, and it was hard to miss bright coloured flags against the surrounding green fields.
+The tyres stand all aligned with geometric precision, and the large agricultural tyres, those massive rubber monuments to industrial farming, have been delivered and arranged.
 Everything was ready.
 Everything except me, perhaps.

 The Anthropology of the Field Day